KhiopsML/khiops-doc/docs/setup/kni.md

 # The Khiops Native Interface

-The purpose of the Khiops Native Interface (or KNI) is to allow a deeper integration of Khiops in information systems, by mean of the C programming language, using a shared library (.dll in Windows, .so in Linux).
-This relates specially to the problem of model deployment, which otherwise requires the use of input and output data files when using directly the Khiops tool in batch mode.
+The purpose of the Khiops Native Interface (or KNI) is to allow a deeper integration of Khiops in information systems, by mean of the C programming language, using a shared library (.dll in Windows, .so in Linux, not available on :material-apple: macOS) This relates specially to the problem of model deployment, which otherwise requires the use of input and output data files when using directly the Khiops tool in batch mode.
 See [**Khiops Guide**][Documentation] for an introduction to dictionary files, dictionaries, database files and deployment.

 [Documentation]: KhiopsGuide.pdf